debhere/Predict-Crypto-Price/README.md

 ## History

-- ver_0.0.1: deployed on Oct 7, 2024.
+- ver_0.0.1: Deployed on Oct 7, 2024.
 Base model created with facebook prophet trained with 9 months (6 Oct, 2024) worth of OHLC data from 1 Jan, 2024 to 6 Oct, 2024 to predict ONLY Bitcoin price.

+- ver_0.0.2: Deployed on Oct 21, 2024
+  - Support extended for both Bitcoin and Ethereum.

 ## Tech Stack

 **Server:** Streamlit

-**Languages:** Python, T-SQL, Bash
+**Languages:** Python, T-SQL, Bash Script

 **Model:** Meta Prophet